javatlacati/swiplwebtut/webspanish.md

 AJAX
 ~~~~

-As we've just seen, we can accept and return JSON, so we can implement AJAX, but there are other ways to communicate with the server.
+As we've just seen, we can accept and return JSON, so we can implement AJAX, but there are other ways to communicate with el servidor.

 ****
 Ejercicio:
 Build a small web page based on http://www.highcharts.com/stock/demo/basic-line[Highstock's line chart demo] that displays a real time graph of
 the number of bytes used in the heap, using http://www.swi-prolog.org/pldoc/man?predicate=statistics/2[statistics/2] and AJAX.

-Note - yes, this exercise involves repeats of previous material.
+Note - yes, this ejercicio involves repeats of previous material.
 It's skill building.
 ****

 Pengines